Azure/karpenter-provider-azure/docs/workshops/kubecon_azure_track.md

 ## Cleanup

-Once you're completed with the workshop, ensure you cleanup all the resources to prevent any additional costs.
+Once you've completed the workshop, ensure you cleanup all the resources to prevent any additional costs.

 > Note: if you've had any disconnects from the Cloud Shell, ensure your subscription is set
 > ```bash